tari-labs/tari-university/src/cryptography/lelantus/mainreport.md

 ## Introduction

 Lelantus [[[1]]] was designed as a transaction scheme based on cryptographic assumptions with strong anonymity support and confidentiality but at the same time to not require a trusted setup.
-This is to allow efficiently support strong anonymity and confidentiality properties for direct blockchain payments.
+This is to efficiently support strong anonymity and confidentiality properties for direct blockchain payments.
 Lelantus was designed to work with any UTXO based base layer cryptocurrency but was first Implemented with Zcoin and Beam.

 ## Lelantus